 Vivado Board File

 A companion card board file is available for this SYZYGY peripheral.
-You can make a “board connection” with this companion card board file and your SYZYGY carrier board’s board file to utilize the components within the IPI block designer.
 This companion card board file is only compatible with TXR4 ports on the SYZYGY carrier board’s board file.

 - PCIe X4 interface